Caroline Levine: Early life and education

+She is unrelated to Victorian literature scholar George Levine.

 Career

-Levine assumed her position as David and Kathleen Ryan Professor of the Humanities at Cornell University in 2016, and worked as the Picket Family Chair of the English Department from 2018 to 2021.
-Prior to her work at Cornell, Levine taught at the University of Wisconsin–Madison from 2002 to 2016, and worked as the chair of the English Department from 2013 to 2016.
+Levine assumed her position as David and Kathleen Ryan Professor of the Humanities at Cornell University in 2016, and she was the Picket Family Chair of the English Department from 2018 to 2021.
+Prior to her work at Cornell, Levine taught at the University of Wisconsin–Madison from 2002 to 2016 and was chair of the English Department from 2013 to 2016.
 She held previous appointments in the English Department at Rutgers University–Camden (1998–2002) and Wake Forest University (1997–1998).

-Levine has published four books: The Serious Pleasures of Suspense: Victorian Realism and Narrative Doubt (2003) won the Perkins Prize for Best Book in Narrative Studies.
-Provoking Democracy: Why We Need the Arts appeared in 2007.
-Forms: Whole, Rhythm, Hierarchy, Network (2015) was awarded the James Russell Lowell Prize from the Modern Language Association and the Dorothy Lee Award for Outstanding Scholarship in the Ecology of Culture.
-Flavorwire named Forms as one of the "10 Must-Read Academic Books of 2015," and the book was widely reviewed in venues such as PMLA, the Los Angeles Review of Books, the London Review of Books, and The Times Literary Supplement.
-The Activist Humanist: Form and Method in the Climate Crisis (2023) has been excerpted and critiqued in The Chronicle of Higher Education.
+Levine's published works are in the fields of literary theory, cultural studies, Victorian literature, environmental humanities, narrative theory, world literature, and infrastructure studies.